-- The decision to be made is whether to confine and control flood flows across Nellis AFB from Las Vegas Boulevard to the Confluence Detention Basin.
-The decision options are: - 1.
-Selecting the No Action Alternative, where the City of North Las Vegas would not construct the flood control facilities; - 2.
+The decision to be made is whether to confine and control flood flows across Nellis AFB from Las Vegas Boulevard to the Confluence Detention Basin.
+The decision options are:

+- 1. Selecting the No Action Alternative, where the City of North Las Vegas would not construct the flood control facilities; - 2.
 Selecting an alternative and preparing a FONSI; or - 3.
 Preparing an EIS if the alternatives are expected to result in significant environmental impacts.

-20 1.6 AGENCY AND INTERGOVERNMENTAL COORDINATION / CONSULTATIONS
+1.6 AGENCY AND INTERGOVERNMENTAL COORDINATION / CONSULTATIONS

-22 1.6.1 Interagency and Intergovernmental Coordination/Consultations
+1.6.1 Interagency and Intergovernmental Coordination/Consultations

-- Federal, state, and local agencies with jurisdiction that could be affected by the alternative actions - were notified and consulted during the development of this EA.
-Section 6 of this EA contains the - 25 list of agencies consulted during the preparation of the EA, and copies of the correspondence are - 26 presented in Appendix A.
+Federal, state, and local agencies with jurisdiction that could be affected by the alternative actions were notified and consulted during the development of this EA.
+Section 6 of this EA contains the list of agencies consulted during the preparation of the EA, and copies of the correspondence are presented in Appendix A.

-27 1.6.2 Government to Government Consultations
+1.6.2 Government to Government Consultations

-- 28 Executive Order 13175, Consultation and Coordination with Indian Tribal Governments - 29 (6 November 2000), directs federal agencies to coordinate and consult with Native American tribal - 30 governments whose interests might be directly and substantially affected by activities on federally - 31 administered lands.
-The federal nexus for the Proposed Action is the construction of flood control - facilities on Nellis AFB.
-On May 11, 2018 Nellis AFB invited federally recognized tribes that are - affiliated historically with the Nellis AFB geographic region to consult on the Proposed Action (see - 34 Appendix A).
-In addition, Nellis AFB conducted tribal consultation at the 2017 Semi Annual - 35 Meeting Spring Tribal Meeting with the tribes in Beatty, Nevada.
-A presentation on the Proposed - 36 Action was included in the semi-annual Nellis AFB Consolidated Group of Tribes and - Organizations symposium on April 6, 2018.
-None of the consulted tribes expressed any concerns. - 38 The Yomba Shoshone Tribe Chairman requested notification of any cultural artifacts that might - be discovered during construction activities.
-Nellis AFB also hosted a tour of the project area on - June 11, 2018 to representatives from the Colorado River Indian Tribes (CRIT).
-CRIT provided a - Julie 11, 2016 to representatives from the Colorado River Indian Tribes (CRTT).
-CRTT provided a - 41 concurrence letter on April 27, 2017 (Appendix A).
+Executive Order 13175, Consultation and Coordination with Indian Tribal Governments (6 November 2000), directs federal agencies to coordinate and consult with Native American tribal governments whose interests might be directly and substantially affected by activities on federally administered lands.
+The federal nexus for the Proposed Action is the construction of flood control facilities on Nellis AFB.
+On May 11, 2018 Nellis AFB invited federally recognized tribes that are affiliated historically with the Nellis AFB geographic region to consult on the Proposed Action (see Appendix A).
+In addition, Nellis AFB conducted tribal consultation at the 2017 Semi Annual Meeting - Spring Tribal Meeting with the tribes in Beatty, Nevada.
+A presentation on the Proposed Action was included in the semi-annual Nellis AFB - Consolidated Group of Tribes and Organizations symposium on April 6, 2018.
+None of the consulted tribes expressed any concerns.
+The Yomba Shoshone Tribe Chairman requested notification of any cultural artifacts that might be discovered during construction activities.
+Nellis AFB also hosted a tour of the project area on June 11, 2018 to representatives from the Colorado River Indian Tribes (CRIT).
+CRIT provided a concurrence letter on April 27, 2017 (Appendix A).

-- 1 The tribal coordination process is distinct from NEPA consultation or the interagency - 2 intergovernmental coordination for environmental planning processes and requires separate - 3 notification of all federally recognized tribes.
-The timelines for tribal consultation are also distinct - 4 from those of intergovernmental consultations.
-The Nellis AFB point-of-contact for Native - 5 American tribes is the Installation Commander, while the point-of-contact for consultation with the - 6 Tribal Historic Preservation Officer and the Advisory Council on Historic Preservation is the - 7 Cultural Resources Manager.
-The Installation Commander maintained coordination regarding the - 8 Proposed Action during semi-annual meetings with the consulted tribes.
-None of the tribes - 9 expressed any concerns of the Proposed Action.
+The tribal coordination process is distinct from NEPA consultation or the interagency intergovernmental coordination for environmental planning processes and requires separate notification of all federally recognized tribes.
+The timelines for tribal consultation are also distinct from those of intergovernmental consultations.
+The Nellis AFB point-of-contact for Native American tribes is the Installation Commander, while the point-of-contact for consultation with the Tribal Historic Preservation Officer and the Advisory Council on Historic Preservation is the Cultural Resources Manager.
+The Installation Commander maintained coordination regarding the Proposed Action during semi-annual meetings with the consulted tribes.
+None of the tribes expressed any concerns of the Proposed Action.